Addressing Inequalities in Employment for Autistic Adults

 Another article from candidate Will van Zwanenberg about autism and employment.
 His first article looked at how employers can benefit from autistic employees, and the second addressed how interviews can exclude candidates with autism.
 This article looks more deeply at the differences in thinking styles between people with autism and neuro-typical people, and why they … Continue reading The Different Thinking Styles of People With Autism

-A second hugely informative article from our guest writer Will van Zwanenberg on issues around autism and employment.
-His first can be read here.
+We’re thrilled to share a second informative and insightful article from guest writer Will van Zwanenberg, exploring why traditional job interviews often exclude autistic people.
 We know that interviews are a generally poor indicator of future performance, but they present particular barriers to people on the autistic spectrum.
-Will explains, as a candidate with Aspergers', his perspective … Continue reading Why Interviews Exclude People with Autism
+Will explains, as a candidate with Aspergers', … Continue reading Why Interviews Exclude Autistic People: A Personal Perspective

 Evenbreak has enlisted an expert to write about the barriers to employment faced by candidates with neurological conditions.
 Will van Zwanenberg has exceptional attributes in the fields of law and technology, but has found that most recruitment processes are incompatible with his reality of living with the double whammy of both Asperger’s and Dyslexia, and … Continue reading Employers Need Autistic Employees to Fuel Innovation